SirEntropy/sde/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Support

-For questions or issues:
-- Check the examples in `examples/`
-- Review the mathematical specification in `latex/`
-- Open an issue on GitHub

 ---

 **Note**: This implementation is for research and educational purposes.
 For production trading systems, additional considerations for numerical stability, market microstructure, and regulatory requirements may be necessary.